Finance in Germany

 In fact, knowing the value of solid savings and a good credit rating, Germans have gone out of their way to make the process streamlined and efficient.

 Before you can open a bank account in Germany, you'll need to satisfy certain requirements.
-In most traditional banks, individuals who come from outside the European Union must provide documentation which proves they are registered as German residents, and that they have a valid work permit.
+In most traditional banks, individuals who come from outside the European Union must provide documentation such as proof of residency, or in some cases, a visa and proof of address is enough.

 These requirements mean that a little work will be involved when you start an account.
 However, the various stages aren't hard, and you should have most of the documents required.
 To set you on your way, here's a breakdown of things needed to open a bank account in Germany: